-He succeeded in overturning the controversial Chancery Division decision in Prophet plc v Huggett EWCA Civ 1013.
+He succeeded in overturning the controversial decision in Prophet plc v Huggett EWCA Civ 1013.
 The Court of Appeal held that a strict interpretation should be given to the construction of restrictive covenants in an expedited injunction claim.

 Andrew continues to be busy with a number of substantial restrictive covenant injunctions in the High Court, acting both for major businesses and for individuals.
 He acted for leading patent attorneys in a confidentiality injunction claim and for an international engineering company restraining activity outside the UK, as a well as a mortgage broker moving to a new employer.
-He has acted in obtaining and resisting High Court freezing injunctions involving disputes over security for costs, fortification and non-disclosure issues as well as a number of confidentiality injunctions.
+He has acted in obtaining and resisting High Court freezing injunctions involving disputes over security for costs, fortification and non-disclosure issues as well as a number of confidentiality injunctions

 Andrew has long been recognised as a leading expert in discrimination and was in some of the leading cases on the DDA 1995 including Jones v Post Office in the Court of Appeal and Ekpe v Comm of Metropolitan Police.

 Andrew has acted in complex indirect discrimination and equal pay claims for clients such as British Airways and has successfully defended BT in a senior employee age discrimination claim.
-He has also recently advised upon and represented clients in large multiple fixed term worker claims.
+He has also recently advised upon, and represented clients in, large multiple fixed term worker claims.

-Andrew acts for a range of insurers on professional negligence claims against insurance brokers, surveyors, valuers and financial advisers.
+Andrew acts for a range of insurers on professional negligence claims against lawyers, insurance brokers, surveyors, valuers and financial advisers.

-He is available to sit as an arbitrator, drawing on his judicial experience as a Recorder.
+He is available to sit as an arbitrator, drawing on his judicial experience as a Recorder and DHCJ.